Skip to main content

 Get-Date -Format -s

-Please note: PurgeHistoryListData needs to be run for each Site in your Site Collection that uses Nintex Workflow.
-You can identify sites that have large history lists in your SharePoint farm by using the following script: How to quickly identify large lists in SharePoint
+Note: PurgeHistoryListData needs to be run for each Site in your Site Collection that uses Nintex Workflow.
+You can identify sites that have large history lists in your SharePoint farm by following the instructions in this article: How to quickly identify large lists in SharePoint

-If the NWAdmin.exe PurgeHistoryListData approach fails to clear out items you can then try the PowerShell script bellow.
+If the NWAdmin.exe PurgeHistoryListData approach fails to clear out items you can then try the PowerShell script below.

 You can find the script here: How to purge items from a large history list safely via PowerShell

 If you find you have 5,000,000 or more rows in your Nintex dbo.WorkflowProgress table then you will need to consider trimming some records.
-You can do this using the below options.
+You can do this using the options below.

-The first step we recommend is using our NWAdmin.exe command.
-Here is an example using the PurgeWorkflowData operation:
+The recommended first step is to use the NWAdmin.exe command.
+Here is an example using the PurgeWorkflowData operation

 NWAdmin.exe -o PurgeWorkflowData -state SELECT STATE -url http://yoursite.com -lastActivityBeforeLocal 2014-07-01T00:00:00